National Museum for African American Music – Vanderbilt Partnership

 Vanderbilt’s long-term partnership with the National Museum of African American Music (NMAAM) aims to enrich educational and research opportunities around African American music and culture and their intersection with other arts (literary, performance, and visual cultures), history, law, and social justice/movements.
 The partnership includes collaborative programming between Vanderbilt and the museum that will necessarily enhance processes of discovery and innovation in the arts.

-All full-time, VU-employed and Provost-reporting faculty, as well as staff in the areas of arts and libraries, are eligible to partner with the museum on innovative projects.
-In an effort to foster interdisciplinary and cross-school synergies, collaborations must include at least two faculty members from different colleges/schools (Arts & Science, Blair, Divinity, Law) and a museum representative.
+All full-time, VU-employed staff and Provost-reporting faculty and staff are eligible to partner with the museum on innovative projects.
+In an effort to foster interdisciplinary and cross-college/school synergies, collaborations must include at least two faculty members from different colleges/schools (Arts & Science, Blair, Divinity, Law) and a museum representative.
 Faculty from different colleges/schools may also seek out collaboration with the Curb Center.
 All proposals nonetheless require a museum representative.
 Proposals must also include a strategy for student and community engagement.
 Teams and groups are welcome to apply.
-The funding opportunity is open to all disciplines, with award amounts not to exceed $5000.
-The deadline for submissions for fall programs is September 30th, 2022.
-The deadline for submissions for spring programs is February 17th.
+The funding opportunity is open to all disciplines, with award amounts not to exceed $10,000.
+The deadline for submissions for fall programs is October 14, 2022.
+The deadline for submissions for spring programs is February 17.
 All programming must occur during the academic year.
 While one-time program proposals are eligible, sustained (semester and year-long) thematic programming is also encouraged.

-For questions about the Arts, Discovery, and Innovation Fund, please contact Claire Campbell, email@example.com in the Office of the Vice Provost for Arts and Libraries
+For questions about the Arts, Discovery, and Innovation Fund, please contact Claire Campbell, in the Office of the Vice Provost for Arts and Libraries.

 Event Facility Use

 Vanderbilt University may request to use meeting or event space at the museum free of charge twice per year.
 Please reach out to Sally Parker in the Division of Government and Community Relations to learn more.